-Perched on a secluded hilltop near the Long Island Sound, oriented to take advantage of a southern exposure and summer breezes, this elegant stone and wood colonial stands on a sheltered lot among mature trees and terraced lawns.
+Perched on a secluded hilltop near the Long Island Sound, this elegant stone and wood country home stands on a sheltered lot among mature trees and terraced lawns.

-Designed by Calvin Kiesling and built by the famed architect and stone mason Frazier Foreman Peters in 1931 using an innovative technique known as "Flagg Masonry Construction."
-This process involves masons laying the exterior stones in a "Cob Web" or "Hand Laid" pattern each spaced at least one inch from the tother within a wood form.
-The stones were held to the exterior with wood sticks within the wood form and then filled with concrete.
+The original structure was designed by Calvin Kiesling and built by the famed architect and stone mason Frazier Foreman Peters in 1931 using an innovative technique he devised known as “Flagg Masonry Construction”.
+Conceived as a method to both simplify the skills required and improve on the water management of load bearing stone construction, this process involved masons laying the exterior stones vertically against the formwork in a cobweb pattern, each spaced at least one inch from the others.
+The stones were held to the exterior with wood sticks placed inside a formwork that was backfilled with concrete.
 This was done in 2-foot lifts until the walls reached the desired height.

 "You employ stone, wood and concrete, and with these materials you build houses and palaces.
 That is construction.
 Ingenuity is at work.
 But suddenly you touch my heart, you do me good, I am happy and I say: This is beautiful.
 That is architecture.
 Art enters in."